BaoPham92/Cat-Clicker/readme.md

 I will go ahead and put ~~aside writing immutable JS for now~~.

 - ~~Aside from practice, and my odd sense of starting code off in ES6 classes by default lately, lets rewrite this funcionality in a __clean-er__ fashion.
 Then we will move from there.~~ (**)

+- Second look at the code for sorting and organizing before evaluating the next todo. (*)
 </details>

 ---